luqmannn/mywebsite/README.md

 ## Things to do later
 - [x] Remove bottom word built with ♥ from charlola and LinkedIn share buttons from all pages.
 - [x] Fix Home link does not return back to Home and disable breadcrumbs.
+- [x] Change the order of Articles, Project, Tutorial to Tutorial, Project, Articles.
 - [ ] Remove the template (surprise and math braintrainer) from Articles and Projects.
-- [x] Change the order of Articles, Project, Tutorial to Tutorial, Project, Articles.
-- [ ] Change fonts in certain part.